zaher-neon/vencord-userplugins/README.md

    src/userplugins/[any name]/
    ```

-2. Download or copy the plugin file 👉 `index.tsx`
+2. Download the plugin files 👉 `index.tsx`

 3. Place the plugin file in the folder:

    ```
    src/userplugins/[any name]/index.tsx
    ```
+> [!Note]
+> Some times the plugin has many files other than `index.tsx` get them all and place them in the same folder

 ### 3. Build and Inject